magento/pagebuilder-docs/docs/styling/override-pagebuilder-styles-themes.md

     @import '_carousel.less';
     ```

 4. **_module.less**.
-The `_module.less` file is required and must be added directly to your admin theme's `source` directory.
-Magento uses this file to add your admin styles to the `pub/static/adminhtml` output, where they can override default admin styles, including Page Builder's default content-type styles.
+The `_module.less` file is required and must be added directly to your Admin theme's `source` directory.
+Magento uses this file to add your Admin styles to the `pub/static/adminhtml` output, where they can override the default Admin styles, including Page Builder's default content-type styles.
 Like the `_import.less` files, the `_module.less` file should only contain `@import` statements.
 In our example, our `_module.less` contains two imports:

     ```scss
     @import 'pagebuilder/heading/_import.less';